 Analyzation of data from assessments to monitor student progress and guide next steps for instruction.
 Strategies for managing student behaviors to maximize learning.
 Use of classroom teaching, information about students, collaboration with professionals, problem-solving strategies and self-assessment in the teaching and learning environment.
 Creation of professional job search tools.
 Social, ethical, legal, and human issues surrounding the use of information and technology.
 Christian or personal perspectives on the Code of Ethics for Minnesota teachers.

-Prerequisites: EDUC 627, EDUC 634, EDUC 641, EDUC 669, EDUC 665 and one from: EDUC 659 or EDUC 671 or EDUC 672 or EDUC 674 or EDUC 676 or EDUC 678 or EDUC 679 or EDUC 689.
-Corequisites: EDUC 778, EDUC 781.
-ENVoY classroom management training fee: \$60.
+Prerequisites: EDUC 627, EDUC 634, EDUC641, EDUC 669, EDUC 665 and one from: EDUC 659 or EDUC 671 or EDUC 672 or EDUC 674 or EDUC 678 or EDUC 679 or EDUC 689.
+Corequisites: EDUC778, EDUC 781.
+ENVOY classroom management training fee: \$60.